-Once you have dropped it in, the first thing I know I want to do is to shift the meat and take a peek at it.
-Just don’t.
 Let the meat get the golden sear it needs for two minutes on each side, giving it a beautiful crust on the outside, and keeping your meat perfectly pink on the inside.

 Butter Makes Everything Better

-A butter finish makes all dishes a little more beautiful, don’t you think?
 A dab of butter is a beautiful finishing touch to the steak before sliding it into the oven to finish cooking.

-A meat thermometer is your best friend.
-I still rely on mine for my steaks.
-I love my steak to be medium rare, but cook it to the consistence that you love the most.
 Keep in mind that Rare is 120 degrees, Medium is 125 degrees, and Medium Well is 130 degrees.

 Always Let Your Meat Rest

 If you cut into your meat right when you take it off the pan, chances are that all the juiciness will just pour out on your cutting board or plate.
-Cover your steak with a little tin foil and let it rest for ten minutes before diving in.
-I promise you will have a much more flavorful bite if you just wait the recommended amount of time.

 Restaurant Style Steak Recipe

-Recipe type: Main
+Recipe Type: Main Dish